siraajkudtarkar/CS167/Labs/Lab3/CS167-Lab3.md

 ## Overview

-In this lab, you will write a program that simply prints numbers in a range that satisfy some conditions, e.g., print even number or odd numbers.
+In this lab, you will write a program that simply prints numbers in a range that satisfy some conditions, e.g., print even number or numbers divisible by three.
 You will do that using some basic functional programming features in Java.

 ---